 ARPKD is the rarer form of PKD.
 ARPKD happens when each parent is a "silent carrier."
 This means that the parents carry the gene but are not affected by PKD.
 There is a 25% chance that a child born to parents that are both carriers will get the disease.
 If only one parent carries the gene, children will not be affected.

 The kidneys, which are each about the size of a fist, play three major roles:

 In early PKD, there are usually no symptoms.
+About half of people with PKD never get symptoms and are never diagnosed.
+People who develop symptoms will generally do so between the ages of 30 and 40.
 The symptoms are directly related to infections, swelling of the cysts, or the body’s inability to remove harmful toxins that are circulating in the bloodstream.

 The most common symptoms of PKD include back or side pain (between the ribs and hips), tenderness around the abdomen, or a feeling of fullness.